A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 An elevator is available to take you directly to the viewing platform, so there’s no need to worry about your knees hurting.

-Indeed, the highlight of visiting Saint Stephen’s North Tower is seeing the bell that is said to be the second-largest swinging bell in the world.
+One of the best parts of visiting Saint Stephen’s North Tower is seeing the bell, which is said to be the second-largest swinging bell in the world.
+It’s really amazing and huge, measuring 3 meters across and weighing 21 tons.

 Known as “the Boomer” or “Pummerin,” the bell symbolizes Vienna’s victory over the Ottomans in 1683.